weakish/weakish.github.com/dive-into/typescript.md

 It is only a workaround on runtime and does not help compile time type check.
 If `Add`, `Minus`, and `Multiple` are all interfaces, then `SomeGroup` can simply implements `Add` and `Multiple`, but not `Minus`.
-Same applies `BasicCaculator` and `ScinetificCalulator` in the Handbook example.
+Same applies `BasicCalculator` and `ScientificCalculator` in the Handbook example.

 Overview
 --------